PluribusDigital/playbook/delivery/software-dev/index.md

 #### Git vs. GitHub

-[Git](https://en.wikipedia.org/wiki/Git) is a a popular, distributed version control system that allows you to track sets of changes to code.
+[Git](https://en.wikipedia.org/wiki/Git) is a a popular, open source distributed version control system that allows you to track sets of changes to code.
 Once you have cloned a repository to your local computer you start to make changes and save those changes, or commit them locally on your computer.
-If you think of the repository that you cloned to your machine as the local git also has the concept of a remote that you can push code to or pull code from.
-[GitHub](http://github.com/) is an incredibly popular service that hosts git remote repositories.
-There are many other types of version control systems and services (Microsoft TFS, AWS CodeCommit, GitLab, etc.) that all do something similar to git.
+The repository that you cloned to your machine is your local copy, and a central server acts as the **remote** that you  push code to or pull code from.
+[GitHub](http://github.com/) is an incredibly popular proprietary commercial service that hosts git remote repositories.
+There are many other types of version control systems and services (Microsoft Azure DevOps, AWS CodeCommit, GitLab, etc.) that all provide capabilities similar to GitHub.

 #### Branching